There Was an Old Woman: Reflections on Aging, a collection of personal essays, will be published by OSU Press, Fall 2023.

 Essay on vanity in old age, Mirror, Mirror: Who’s Looking at Older Women, published in ROAR, February, 2017.

-Short story published in Catamaran, Spring 2017.
+Short story, The Old Woman and the Boy, published in Catamaran, Spring 2017.

 Excerpts from reviews for The Riverhouse Stories: